ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 relevant concerns and makes suggestions as to potential implementation tradeoffs.

-* The upload interaction requires the Leader to ignore uploaded reports with a duplicated ID, including concurrently-uploaded reports.
+* The upload interaction requires the Leader to discard uploaded reports with a duplicated ID, including concurrently-uploaded reports.
 This might be implemented by synchronization or via an eventually-consistent process.
 If the Leader wishes to alert the Client with a `reportRejected` error,